GCC’s non-energy sectors to drive GDP expansion in 2024

 PHOTO

-The GCC region is expected to defy the global slowdown in 2024 as non-energy sectors continue to drive growth and the pace of the Middle East’s GDP growth is predicted to rise to 3.2% next year, above the global GDP growth forecast of 2.1%, according to the latest Economic Insight report for the Middle East, commissioned by ICAEW and compiled by Oxford Economics,
+Doha, Qatar: The latest Economic Insight report for the Middle East, commissioned by ICAEW and compiled by Oxford Economics, reveals the region is expected to defy the global slowdown in 2024 as non-energy sectors continue to drive growth.
+The pace of the Middle East’s GDP growth is predicted to rise to 3.2% next year, above the global GDP growth forecast of 2.1%.

-According to the Q4 report, the Middle East economy will expand less than initially expected this year, with GDP growth expected at 1.3%.
-However, growth will improve in 2024 and outpace most advanced and emerging economies.

 Energy prices have cooled over the past month, despite the ongoing Israel-Gaza conflict.
 Measures to bolster prices, including additional voluntary cuts during the OPEC+ November meeting and Saudi Arabia’s pledge to extend its 1m b/d reduction through Q1 2024, have had limited impact.

-While the Brent crude price is currently trading below $80pb, down from over $90 per barrel in early October and below the report’s average forecast of $83pb for this year, the tight global supply outlook is expected to support prices next year, with Brent forecast to average $84.4pb in 2024.
+While the Brent crude price is currently trading below $80pb, down from over $90pb in early October and below the report’s average forecast of $83pb for this year, the tight global supply outlook is expected to support prices next year, with Brent forecast to average $84.4pb in

 Hanadi Khalife, Head of Middle East, ICAEW, said: “The economic outlook this quarter has been significantly hampered by oil output cuts.
 We now expect GCC oil output to shrink by nearly 5% this year, which makes it the weakest performance since 2009, excluding 2020.
 However, despite oil production and prices, there remains positive momentum in the non-energy sectors and an overall investment drive across the region to support this growth.”